nabilhassein/nabilhassein.github.io/pages/posts/generative-DOOM.md

 Fuck the police from Brooklyn to Palestine.
 I will conclude on a related theme, but for now let us return to the poetics.

 DOOM's verses employ many other poetic qualities that I was vaguely aware of as a longtime fan, but had little occasion to name and think about explicitly.
-During this work, I hand-annotated a few of his verses for some of them, including alliteration, assonance, consonance, slant rhyme and internal rhyme.
+During this work, I hand-annotated a few of his verses (including the one reproduced above) for some of them, including alliteration, assonance, consonance, slant rhyme and internal rhyme.
 (I had to dust off some of my poetry-related vocabulary, untouched as much of it was since high school English class.)
 It was inspiring and humbling to consider just how much DOOM is able to pack into so few words.
 Contrast my struggle to write short blog posts.
 But anyway, I'd like to share a few more thoughts this project provoked about rhyming and pronunciation in particular.